openml/openml-python/doc/usage.rst

 Those can be directly run on a task, and a flow will automatically be created or downloaded from the server if it already exists.

-The next tutorial shows how to train and run different machine learning models on OpenML data.
-It covers how to upload the results and download information from previous runs:
+The next tutorial covers how to train different machine learning models, how to run machine learning models on OpenML data and how to share the results:

 * `Flows and Runs <examples/flows_and_runs_tutorial.html>`_